Today we are going to discover a major reason why you need to visit the dentist regularly — hidden decay.

 - Hidden decay is a common problem in human teeth

-- X-rays and HD photos of your teeth help expose hidden decay
+- X-rays and High Definition magnified photos of your teeth help expose hidden decay

 - Regular visits at the dentist help keep your teeth decay-free